Seattle's Child

 About the giant troll project

-The Pacific Northwest troll project, titled “Northwest Trolls: Way of the Bird King,” has been in the works for two years.
-It’s commissioned by the Scan Design Foundation, a cultural group that promotes America-Danish relations.
-Dambo and his wife came to scout out sites in 2021, then he returned in February to confirm the locations and concepts.
+The Pacific Northwest troll project, “Northwest Trolls: Way of the Bird King,” has been in the works for several years.
+It’s commissioned by the Scan Design Foundation, a cultural group that promotes American-Danish relations.
+Dambo and his wife came to scout sites in 2021, and then he returned to confirm the locations and concepts.

-Dambo builds the trolls’ faces in his Copenhagen studio, then the bodies on-site.
-The sculptures are made entirely of recycled materials and range from 15 and 20 feet tall.
+Dambo builds the trolls’ faces in his Copenhagen studio and the bodies on-site.
+The sculptures are made entirely of recycled materials and range from 15 to 20 feet tall.
 They’re meant to encourage us to get outside, inspire us to protect nature, and remind us that even garbage can become a resource.

 Why giant trolls?